 My early research on workplace conflict resolution (between unions/management) led to me working as a consultant helping organisations improve the quality of work relationships.
 Drama and storytelling became the method I and colleagues used to show how behaviour affects people’s mental health and their ability to work effectively.

-In 2016, I set up a social enterprise – Storyworlds Life – that designs story-based tools to help individuals, families and organisations improve relationships, build understanding and identify solutions to shared problems.
+My greatest interest has been working within health and social care services, designing story-based tools to help individuals, families and organisations improve relationships, build understanding and identify solutions to shared problems.

 Since my late 20’s I’ve explored therapy for my personal development, trying out different approaches and formats (e.g. 1:1, long-term group and short-term workshops).